 Accurate, Timely Onboarding Targets

 Although this bank is one of the most renowned, high-performing banks in the U.S., its roots as a community bank run deep.
-Therefore, all the onboarding campaigns were developed to be executed at the branch level – keeping the relationship building local and personal.
+Therefore, all the onboarding campaigns were developed to be executed at the branch level – keeping the relationship local and personal.
 This can only be achieved if driven by accurate customer activity and data for each branch’s frontline banker.

 The power of FI Works’ analytics is that you reduce the number of people to mail to without reducing the response.